GoogleChrome/web.dev/src/site/content/en/fast/signed-exchanges/index.md

 There is a certain amount of user information inherent to all network requests regardless of how or why they were made: this includes information like IP address, the presence or absence of cookies, and the value of headers like `Accept-Language`.
-This information is “disclosed” to the destination server when a request is made.
+This information is "disclosed" to the destination server when a request is made.
 Because SXGs are prefetched from a cache, rather than the origin server, a user’s interest in a site will only be disclosed to the origin server once the user navigates to the site, rather than at the time of